caedmonjudd/betterlorem/README.md

     BetterLorem.p ( <Number>, <Line Ending>, <Surround With Tag> )  # <- Generate paragraphs

     # Number - Number of Characters, Words, or Paragraphs to generate
-    # Line Ending - What character to use to end each paragraph or line.
+    # Line Ending - (Optional) Character to use to end each paragraph or line.
 Defaults to '<br>'.
-    # Surround with Tag - What tag to surround each paragraph with.
+    # Surround with Tag - (Optional) Tag to surround each paragraph with.
 Defaults to 'p'.

 Examples